 In 1970, the aircraft was acquired by Robert D. Scott of Gilroy, CA, who had it registered with the FAA as N57963.
 Scott had intended to restore 52-4608, but the aircraft would spend much of its post-USAF life in storage in a hangar at Hollister Municipal Airport.
 According to the late aviation chronicler Geoff Goodall, N57963 was also used to provide spare parts for Stuart “Stu” Eberhardt’s F-86E 51-13067 (N186SE), which is now displayed at the Planes of Fame Air Museum in Chino, CA. After Scott’s death in 2011, the aircraft remained in the hands of the Scott family until they recently donated the aircraft to the Estrella Warbird Museum.
 In addition to the airframe, the housing for the Rocketdyne engine, which NAA engineers likened to a “1912 bathtub” still part of the aircraft.
 Currently, the wings and one of the tail stabilizers have been delivered to the museum by Robert’s son Dean, and the fuselage is currently being prepared for the drive by trailer down to the museum.
 Once the entire aircraft has been shipped to the EWM, restoration volunteers will restore the Sabre in its unique configuration for static display, where visitors will be able to appreciate the fastest, heaviest, and highest-flying F-86 Sabre to take to the air.

 In addition to the newly acquired F-86F(R), the EWM already has another F-86F in its collection, RF-86F 52-4758, which had served in both the USAF and the Japan Air Self Defense Force (JASDF), and was converted into an RF-86F reconnaissance jet by Mitsubishi before it returned to the United States and used by the US Navy as a QF-86 target drone at Naval Air Weapons Station China Lake, from where it was transported to the Estrella Warbird Museum in November 1997 and restored for display.
 The addition of 52-4608 does mean that 52-4758 will leave, but rather provide an opportunity to compare the designs.
-For more information, visit the Estrella Warbird Museum’s website HERE
+For more information, visit the Estrella Warbird Museum’s website HERE.

-Raised in Fullerton, California, Adam is pursuing a Bachelor's degree in History.
+Raised in Fullerton, California, Adam has earned a bachelor's degree in history and is now pursuing his master's in the same field.
 Fascinated by aviation history from a young age, he has visited numerous air museums across the United States, including the National Air and Space Museum and the San Diego Air and Space Museum.
 He volunteers at the Planes of Fame Air Museum in Chino as a docent and researcher, gaining hands-on experience with aircraft maintenance.
 Known for his encyclopedic knowledge of aviation history, he is particularly interested in the stories of individual aircraft and their postwar journeys.
 Active in online aviation communities, he shares his work widely and seeks further opportunities in the field.

 Be the first to comment